How to Get Into Photography

 Photography Basic Principles

 As mentioned above, photography is an art and every art has its techniques and principles.
 Focus on the basics rather than just dreaming of the perfect camera because owning a fancy camera will not turn you into a great photographer.
-Get a thorough understanding of certain principles and then let your creativity take the lead.
+Get a thorough understanding of certain principles, learn as much photography terminology as you can and then let your creativity take the lead.

 Here are a few things you need to be concerned about: